multiprocessio/multiprocess.io/site/blog/2022-05-12-sqlite-in-go-with-and-without-cgo.md

-This post summarizes some basic ingestion and query benchmarks using [mattn/go-sqlite3](https://github.com/mattn/go-sqlite3) and [modernc.org/sqlite](https://pkg.go.dev/modernc.org/sqlite). tldr; the Go translation is consistently at least twice as slow for both small datasets and large, for `INSERT`s and `SELECT`s.
+This post summarizes some basic ingestion and query benchmarks using [mattn/go-sqlite3](https://github.com/mattn/go-sqlite3) and [modernc.org/sqlite](https://pkg.go.dev/modernc.org/sqlite). tldr; the Go translation is between twice as slow and 10% slower for both small datasets and large, for `INSERT`s and `SELECT`s.

 # Benchmarks